How Physical Therapy Improves the Lives of Alzheimer’s Patients

 Embrace Alzheimer’s Awareness Month as a Time to Strengthen the Body

-Physical therapy programs for Alzheimer’s patients generally serve to maintain and even improve overall strength.
+Physical therapy programs for Alzheimer’s patients serve two purposes.
+They maintain and even improve overall strength.
 This has two major benefits for patients.
-On the one hand, increased strength lowers their risk of falls and allows them to participate in more physical activities.
+On the one hand, increased strength lowers their risk of falls.
+It also allows them to participate in more physical activities.
 On the other hand, if they do slip or fall, they’re less likely to be injured if their bodies are strong.

-These are all key reasons to provide Alzheimer’s patients with physical therapy.
+Each of the above is one of the many reasons to provide Alzheimer’s patients with physical therapy.
 The right program can simply have a major impact on their quality of life.
 It may also have a positive effect on their behavior, helping loved ones cope as well.
+The more time you spend with loved ones, the more time you have to remind them of their previous years.
+Yoga sessions, swimming, cycling, lifting weights… no matter what exercise you choose, it has benefits.